AhmedMSalah87/World-Wise-Travel/README.md

-The website https://worldwise-jonas.netlify.app/ is a travel-related application that showcases interactive features and dynamic functionalities.
+The website (from Jonas Schmedtmann react course) is a travel-related application that showcases interactive features and dynamic functionalities.
 Here are the primary features of the website:

 ## 1. Interactive Map